 Fortunately, the actual level design fares much better.
 Deck 13 have clearly embraced the labyrinthine, Metroidvania style that is so key to this genre.
 Each area is full of nooks and crannies to explore and discover.
 There’s also a nice variety of locales.
 The one criticism I do have of the level structure is that sometimes the critical path can be lost very easily, necessitating a lot of backtracking.
 Some players will probably enjoy the feeling of being lost though so bear that in mind.

-The narrative, which you construct via audiologs and environmental details gets a resounding “meh”.
-It’s a fairly typical slice of dystopian Sci-fi centred around corporations, climate change, and human augmentation.
+The narrative, which you construct via audio logs and environmental details gets a resounding “meh”.
+It’s a fairly typical slice of dystopian Sci-fi centered around corporations, climate change, and human augmentation.
 An (initially) ambiguous disaster strikes and it’s up to you to find out what really went down.
-There’s a degree of intrigue to begin with, but over time I began to lose interest.
+There’s a degree of intrigue, to begin with, but over time I began to lose interest.
 It’s mostly down to the execution.
 Audiologs alone cannot carry the narrative and none of the revelations have any real impact.
 The story is far from terrible but I feel it could have been so much more.
 Speaking of terrible though…

 Nuts and Bolts

 As far as leveling and outfitting Warren goes, the systems in place are robust and enjoyable.
 What’s interesting is that you don’t level up in the traditional sense.
 Rather than spending points and boosting stats, you simply upgrade your “core power” which allows you to slot more and more powerful implants into your suit.
 This allows for a lot of diversity in builds and squeezing every last drop of efficiency from your rig is a pleasant distraction.